 A natural riparian buffer zone adjacent to the receiving stream designated as impaired or exceptional waters shall be preserved, to the maximum extent practicable, during construction activities at the site.
-The water quality buffer zone is required to protect waters of the state (e.g.,perennial and intermittent streams, rivers, lakes, wetlands) located within or immediately adjacent to the boundaries of the project, as identified on a 7.5-minute USGS quadrangle map, or as determined by the director.
+The water quality buffer zone is required to protect waters of the state (e.g., perennial and intermittent streams, rivers, lakes, wetlands) located within or immediately adjacent to the boundaries of the project, as identified on a 7.5-minute USGS quadrangle map, or as determined by the director.
 Buffer zones are not sediment control measures and should not be relied upon as primary sediment control measures.
 Rehabilitation and enhancement of a natural buffer zone is allowed, if necessary, for improvement of its effectiveness of protection of the waters of the state.
 The buffer zone requirement only applies to new construction sites.
 The riparian buffer zone should be established between the top of stream bank and the disturbed construction area.

-(i) New development and significant redevelopment sites are required to preserve water quality buffers, along impaired or exceptional waters within the MS4.
+(i) New development and significant redevelopment sites are

+required to preserve water quality buffers.
 Buffers shall be clearly marked on site development plans, Grading Permit applications, and/or concept plans.
-Buffer width depends on the size of thea drainage area and status of the stream or other water.
+Buffer width depends on the size of the drainage area and status of the stream or other water.
 Streams or other waters with drainage areas less than 1 square mile will require buffer widths of 30 feet minimum.
-Streams or other waters with drainage areas between 1 and up to 2 square miles will require buffer widths of 45 feet minimum.
-Streams or other waters with drainage areas greater than 12 square miles will require buffer widths of 60 feet minimum.
-A stream must have an minimum buffer width of 60 feet if it is categorized as impaired or exceptional by the State of Tennessee or if it is a direct tributary to a stream categorized as impaired or exceptional by the State of Tennessee.
+Streams or other waters with drainage areas greater than 1 square mile will require buffer widths of 60 feet minimum.
+A stream must have a minimum buffer width of 60 feet if it is categorized as impaired or exceptional by the State of Tennessee.